ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 ### What is mobile computing?

 Mobile computing is the use of portable computing equipment.
-Remote working will usually involve the use of portable computing equipment, usually a laptop computer, but portable computing equipment is evolving rapidly and now includes personal electronic devices (PEDs), such as personal digital assistants (PDAs), Blackberries, functionally rich mobile ‘phones and palmtop computers which may include the functionality of mobile ‘phones, digital cameras, voice recorders etc as well as email, web browsing and other computing functionality.
+Remote working will usually involve the use of portable computing equipment, usually a laptop computer, but portable computing equipment is evolving rapidly and now includes personal electronic devices (PEDs), such as personal digital assistants (PDAs), Blackberries, functionally rich mobile 'phones and palmtop computers which may include the functionality of mobile 'phones, digital cameras, voice recorders etc as well as email, web browsing and other computing functionality.

 Section 4 of this guide specifically addresses the risks of using portable computing devices and the measures to be taken against these risks.

-The portable computing equipment you use to conduct the Department’s business must provide adequate security controls to appropriately manage the risks arising from their use.
+The portable computing equipment you use to conduct the Department's business must provide adequate security controls to appropriately manage the risks arising from their use.
 The commercial availability of any particular portable computing device, and its use by individuals or other organisations, does not indicate that it is suitable for carrying out MoJ business.

 ### Further copies and advice